Ever heard this term? What does it mean to you?

 i think that "ultra" anything is by definition more to the right than yourself; "liberal" being anyone to your left.
 I love what heatheramyprice wrote.
 "Crazy and Lazy" sound just as useful to me!

-I love hearing the respectful viewpoints of my readers.
-The purpose of my blog is Jewish unity via mutual respect and education, and OOTOB reserves the right to decline or edit any comment.
+The purpose of OOTOB is Jewish unity via mutual respect and education, and we reserve the right to decline or edit any comments.
 Comments are moderated, so it may take some time for your comment to appear.
 Thank you for your participation!